open2b/scriggo-site/site/what-is-scriggo.md

 * Easy integration with your Go application.
 * Written in pure Go and no dependencies beyond the Go standard library.

 ## Where run Scriggo applications

-Scriggo can run on servers, desktops, mobile devices and also on serverless platforms like <a href="https://aws.amazon.com/lambda/">Amazon Lambda</a>,
+Scriggo can run on servers, desktops, mobile devices and on serverless platforms like
+<a href="https://aws.amazon.com/lambda/">Amazon Lambda</a>,
 <a href="https://cloud.google.com/appengine/">Google App Engine</a> and
 <a href="https://azure.microsoft.com/services/functions/">Azure Functions</a>.
 It can also be compiled to Web Assembly
-to run Go programs and templates in browsers or in a sandboxed environment in your application.
+to run Go programs and templates in browsers or in a sandboxed environment embedded in your application.